jinchenglee/CarND-Behavioral-Cloning/README.md

   - Moved on to training data provided by Udacity.
 It contains ~8k images.
   - It took me a while to be able to connect to simulator and try my net.
 Drive.py needs customization.
   - Training with ~20 epoches, the car can pass first 2-3 curves, then headed off track and into water.
 I'm still very excited already, :)

+* Track1 at 30 mph
+  - Steps:
+  - 1. Training from scratch with left/center/right images augmented from udacity dataset.
+With this alone, car will crash into wall on black bridge on track1.
+  - 2. Train based on step 1 result but with original udacity dataset, not the augmented one.
+That's it.